evennia/evennia/docs/sphinx/source/wiki/Objects.rst

 *Characters*, *Rooms* and *Exits*.
-The reason they are separated is because these particular object types are fundamental, something you will always need and in some cases requires some extra attention in order to be recognized by the game engine.
+The reason they are separated is because these particular object types are fundamental, something you will always need and in some cases requires some extra attention in order to be recognized by the game engine (there is nothing stopping you from redefining them though).
 In practice they are all pretty similar to the base Object.
 You will import them all from ``game.gamesrc.objects.baseobjects``.

 Characters